 This chapter provides a description of the Calculations Component of Fine HVAC.
 Each module can be used either independently by filling the numeric data, or in co-operation with the CAD component of Fine HVAC, in which case the calculation environment acquires the data directly from the drawings.

-Αt the top of the application window appear the general options of each application menu, constituted of the group options "Files", "Project Data".
-"View".
-"Windows".
-"Libraries" and "Help".
+the top the At of application window general appear the options of each application menu. constituted of the group options "Files", "Project "View", Data", "Windows", "Libraries" and "Help".